Bylaws of the American Camellia Society, Inc. - Effective March 13, 2020

 Section 10.
 Quorum and Vote.
 A majority of the members of the Board of Directors shall constitute a quorum.
 The approval of a majority of the Directors participating at any regular or special meeting at which a quorum is present shall be required for Board action.
 The Board may, by two-thirds vote of the entire Board, suspend these bylaws if necessary to take expedited action or to otherwise carry out the purposes of the Corporation, but the quorum requirement shall not be reduced.

 Section 1.
 Supervision Within Regions.
 Each Regional Vice President shall have the responsibility of developing and serving the ACS clubs and members within their respective region.
-They shall work with their state directors to assist and strengthen existing clubs, to promote the organization of new clubs, to coordinate the activities of the clubs within their region, to develop, expand, and serve the ACS membership within their region, and to otherwise seek to effectuate all of the ACS’s missions and purposes within their region.
+They shall work with their regional and state directors to assist and strengthen existing clubs, to promote the organization of new clubs, to coordinate the activities of the clubs within

 Section 2.
 Regions Defined.